 Reasons for Treatment

-How Treatment Works
+How Dermal Fillers Treatment Works

 Botox injections and dermal fillers are made of different materials.
-Botox, it’s botulinum toxin A, a substance that works to reduce muscle activity and so soften wrinkles and lines in that area.
+Botox, is botulinum toxin A, a substance that works to reduce muscle activity and so soften wrinkles and lines in that area.
 Dermal fillers – as they sound – fill in deep lines and wrinkles by returning moisture to the skin, thanks to hydrating hyaluronic acid.

 While dermal fillers may produce immediate results, Botox kicks in after a couple of weeks for a typical client.
 It then lasts around 3-4 months, with dermal filler maintaining its effects for anywhere from 12-18 months.
 However, the longevity of results is partly because these treatments target different things in different ways.

-Downtime for Treatment
+Downtime for Dermal Fillers Treatment

 Book in Clapham Common Today